bayer-science-for-a-better-life/topefind-public/README.md

 # Acknowledgements

-Build with love ❤️ by Serban Cristian Tudosie during an internship at Bayer 🧬.
+Built with love ❤️ by Serban Cristian Tudosie during an internship at Bayer 🧬.
 Several more people have contributed: Santiago Villalba, Pedro Reis, Adrien Bitton, Sven Giese.